 If you have an online business that needs to be monitored, then people would understand why you need to be online whether you are at home, office or on the road.
 But for people using the Internet to while away time or keep in touch with friends and families on social media, there is no need to be wasting money on mobile data.

 The amount spent on mobile data is on the high side.
 With the rise of social media and the need to be online always, many people spend so much on data subscriptions.
-Why wasting your hard earned money on something as trivial as updating your Facebook status?
+Why waste your hard earned money on something as trivial as updating your Facebook status?
 Can’t you wait to go online until you have access to free Wi-Fi?